In Singapore's first funded commercial litigation, Omni Bridgeway assists an artist to recover revenue

 Having introduced the artist to specialist IP legal advisers, and completed a comprehensive due diligence process, we are funding all ongoing costs associated with pursuit of the copyright infringement case in the Singapore High Court and costs of the associated US proceedings to be recommenced once the ownership issue is determined in Singapore and the stay is lifted.
 Drawing on our experienced global team, Investment Managers from Singapore and the US worked through a complex due diligence, amalgamating and synthesizing information and pleadings from multiple jurisdictions, instructing a specialist IP expert to undertake a preliminary damages analysis and considering the impact of Covid-19 on the multiple defendants to the overseas proceedings operating in the hospitality and tourism sectors, to enable assessment of the ultimate enforcement prospects for the artist and her studio once successful.
 In short, Omni Bridgeway’s funding has provided the artist with a meaningful route to access justice and continue the pursuit of the claims in which she has already personally invested so much.

 A first for Singaporean Court litigation funding

-To our knowledge, the case represents the first opportunity for the Singapore Court to consider third party funding of commercial litigation (outside the insolvency context) and re-emphasizes Omni Bridgeway’s pioneering status in the jurisdiction, having previously funded the liquidators of Trikomsel Pte Ltd and Trikomsel Singapore Pte Ltd in the first Singaporean case to permit third-party funding of claims arising out of an insolvency on commercial terms.
+To our knowledge, the case represents the first commercial case funded in the Singapore Court (outside the insolvency context) and re-emphasizes Omni Bridgeway’s pioneering status in the jurisdiction, having previously funded the liquidators of Trikomsel Pte Ltd and Trikomsel Singapore Pte Ltd in the first Singaporean case to permit third-party funding of claims arising out of an insolvency on commercial terms.